osnr/rpi-bitbang-ethernet/README.md

 Receive packets!
 You need to do more physical analog stuff to make it safe, but I don't think the digital part would be too bad, since the Pi is so much faster than the 10BASE-T clock?
-You could just sit on the wire and sample really fast.
+You could just sit on the wire and sample really fast until you see a level change.

 TCP!